Gladiatores is a combat-focused hand management, risk-taking bluffing and betting card game for 2-5 players.

 Gladiatores: Blood for Roses offers five unique gladiators with unique abilities and specialist combat moves that change in each game.
 Make side bets on who will likely win the fight, set your Gladiator up to take a fall or gain glory by showboating to the bloodthirsty crowd.
 All is possible as you reap in the glory!

 Single or Campaign mode.

-Gladiatores is currently at the review stage prior to Kickstarter launch in 2018.
+Gladiatores is currently at the review stage prior to Kickstarter launch in late 2018.

 Duration: approx. 15 mins/player (for the single game)

 Players: 2-5 (base game) – most fun with 4 or 5

 144 combat cards (Attack, Defense, Effects)